 3. IT HAS GOOD COFFEE

-Try Honolulu Coffee Experience Centre, housed in an old Hard Rock Cafe, you can watch the coffee-making process in action while you wait.
-It’s closer to the Ala Moana Centre than the hotels of Waikiki but it’s worth the walk.
+Try Honolulu Coffee Experience Centre, watch the coffee-making process in action while you wait.
+It’s closer to the Ala Moana Centre than the Waikiki hotels but it’s worth the walk.
+Go ahead, order that flat white in Hawaii!

 4. IT’S THE BEST PART OF THE USA